 If you believe a director is wrongfully re-using a prohibited name, you can use the online complaints form or telephone: 0300 678 0017 to ask for a form (24-hour answerphone).
 Find out about call charges

 We will acknowledge and consider your complaint.
 Where appropriate we will remind the director of the rules and ask that they correct the situation in one of the ways mentioned above.
-If appropriate we will forward the complaint to our Criminal Enforcement Team, or in Scotland to the Crown Office and Procurator Fiscal Service, to consider whether a criminal investigation should commence.
+If appropriate we will forward the complaint to our Legal Services Directorate or in Scotland to the Crown Office and Procurator Fiscal Service, to consider whether a criminal investigation should commence.